etingof/talks/devconf-outreachy/source/index.rst

 * Understand the psychological setting, be aware of the biases
 * Consider being a co-researcher with your intern, rather than a master-apprentice
-* Promote friendliness, awesomeness and curiosity
+* Promote friendliness, awesomeness, and curiosity

 ..
 Things to talk about ^ (dtantsur)

   Mentorship can be difficult, but rewarding.

-  You are likely to stay engaged with the intern on a daily basis, making sure they are not stuck and keep challenged.
+  You are likely to stay engaged with the intern on a daily basis, making sure they are not stuck and remain challenged.
 This requires time and dedication.

   Considering the many moving parts in OpenStack, it is easy to get distracted from one project to the other.
-This is also prompted by long-pending reviews.
-Keep the intern focused on their goals is one of the things to keep an eye on.
+This is also prompted by long running reviews.
+Keeping the intern focused on their goals is one of the things to focus on.

-  Good mentors should help intern to network with community through IRC chat, code reviews.
+  Good mentors should help interns to network with the community through IRC chat and code reviews.
 Building community is the goal here.

-  Being remote, it may be hard to read intern's mind.
-We, humans, are good at building the substitute for the insufficient perception with our biases.
+  Being remote, it may be hard to read the intern's mind.
+We humans are good at using our biases to build a substitute for insufficient perception.
 That's a thing to stay away from.

-  No matter how experienced one could be, there will always be areas in the contemporary technology where the mentors may not know much.
+  No matter how experienced one may be, there will always be areas in contemporary technology in which the mentors may not know much.
-  Therefore sometimes we think of the mentorship as of a research collaboration, not so much as a benevolent master / submissive apprentice kind of interaction.
+  Therefore, sometimes we think of the mentorship as a research collaboration, not so much as a benevolent master / submissive apprentice kind of interaction.